 Five questions.
 Answer them honestly and the shortlist goes from nine tools to two or three.

-1. Is your data team already on dbt?
+1. Whether your data team already runs dbt

 If yes, Sigma, Hex, or Looker.
 These tools read dbt-defined metrics natively and save your analytics engineers from building a parallel semantic layer.
 If no, Power BI and Tableau are still valid picks, but plan for metric drift to become a problem in 18-24 months as the team grows.